New Yorkers Against Religion-Based Bigotry

 Whatever the U.S. government did or didn’t do on or before 9/11, what’s important is that those responsible for its failures be held accountable, even if they were guilty of nothing worse than incompetence.
 And it is important to know what really went wrong in terms of counterterrorism policy, so that we can better size up what's really needed to protect us from terrorism, without undue sacrifice of civil liberties.
 (The "PATRIOT act" was probably overkill.)
 To that end, we need a new, more truly independent follow-up investigation, with subpoena power, similar to what the 9/11 Commission was supposed to be.

-A new investigation of 9/11 would most likely shed light not only on counter-terrorism policy, but also on the strange love-hate relationship that the U.S. government has long had with Islamist regimes and Islamist terrorism.
-(See NYARBB position against both Islamism and anti-Muslim bigotry.)
+A new investigation of 9/11 would most likely shed light not only on counter-terrorism policy, but also on the strange love-hate relationship that the U.S. government has long had with Islamic supremacist regimes and Islamic supremacist terrorism.
+(See NYARBB position against both Islamic supremacism and anti-Muslim bigotry.)

 Our non-advocacy of "inside job" theories

-By refraining from advocating "inside job" theories, we can thereby also help make the call for a new investigation more credible to highly educated people, many of whom strongly reject "inside job" theories.
+By refraining from advocating "inside job" theories, 9/11 Truth activists could thereby also help make the call for a new investigation more credible to highly educated people, many of whom strongly reject "inside job" theories.

 Counteracting post-9/11 bigotry against Muslims